-The following table sets forth certain information relating to the beneficial ownership of our common stock as of March 31, 2022, by:
+The following table sets forth certain information relating to the beneficial ownership of our common stock as of the Record Date by:

-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our outstanding shares of common stock; - · each of our directors and each nominee for director; - · each of our named executive officers; and - all of our directors and executive officers as a group.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our outstanding shares of common stock; - · each of our directors, each nominee for director and each of our Named Executive Officers; and; - · all of our directors and Named Executive Officers as a group.

-Beneficial ownership is based upon 26,716,715 shares of common stock issued and outstanding as of March 31, 2022 and determined in accordance with the rules of the SEC and generally includes any shares over which a person exercises sole or shared voting or investment power.
+Beneficial ownership is based upon 28,452,713 shares of common stock issued and outstanding as of the Record Date and determined in accordance with the rules of the SEC and generally includes any shares over which a person exercises sole or shared voting or investment power.
 Unless otherwise indicated, we believe that the persons or entities identified in this table have sole voting and investment power with respect to all shares shown beneficially owned by them, subject to applicable community property laws.
-Shares of common stock issuable upon vesting of outstanding equity awards that are exercisable or subject to vesting within 60 days after March 31, 2022 are deemed beneficially owned and such shares are used in computing the percentage ownership of the person holding the awards but are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
+Shares of common stock issuable upon vesting of outstanding equity awards that are exercisable or subject to vesting within 60 days after the Record Date are deemed beneficially owned, and such shares are used in computing the percentage ownership of the person holding the awards but are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
 The information contained in the following table is not necessarily indicative of beneficial ownership for any other purpose, and the inclusion of any shares in the table does not constitute an admission of beneficial ownership of those shares.